sararom15/exp_assignment3/README.md

 ## ROS Parameters and messages
 ### ROS Parameters
+The following ROS parameters are defined:
+- "/home_x" : x position of the home, used in Sleep state.
+- "/home_y" : y position of the home, used in Sleep state.
+- "/human_x" : x position of the human, used in Play state.
+- "/human_y" : y position of the human, used in Play state.
+- "/timesleeping" : the time the robot stays in the home in the Sleep state.
+- "Finding" : global parameter used in State_Machine.py node.
+It can be set to 0 or 1.
+For default it is 0, when the state play is actived and the target is an unknown room, the parameter is set to 1, which means that the robot must start the exploration.
+It is re-set to 0 when the exploration is ended.
+- "Counter" : global parameter use in State_Machine.py node.
+It can go from 0 to 3 and counts the num of time in which the robot can move randomly; after that it can switch in Sleep or Play state.

 ### ROS messages
 The following ROS message is defined:
 - InfoBallMsg.msg: it contains the informations of the ball which has been detected.